CONTACT US

 In this lesson, you'll learn about the anatomy of the digestive system.
 Clinical terms related to this system, diagnostic tests, pathology, and procedures for the digestive system are described.

-Lesson 6 explores the anatomy, clinical terms, diagnostic tests, pathology, and procedures of the urinary and cardiovascular systems.
+This lesson explores the anatomy, clinical terms, diagnostic tests, pathology, and procedures of the urinary and cardiovascular systems.
 Clinical terms, diagnostic tests, pathology, and procedures for the urinary and cardiovascular systems are included.

 The structures of the respiratory system and the breathing process are described in this lesson.
 Clinical terms, diagnostic tests, pathology, and procedures for the respiratory system are included.